LocalCoinIS/dev.bitshares.works/core/knowledge_base/wiki_legacy/howto_20.md

 ### Basic Account Management

-We can import the account name (owner key) and the balance containing keys into BitShares 2.0:
+We can import the account name (owner key) and the balance containing keys into LocalCoin:

     unlocked >>> import_key <accountname> <owner wif key>
     true